TechnologiesBudgie/devguard-ce/README.md

 # DevGuard Community Edition
 ### Open Source Code Analysis and Security Auditing

 ---
+*This software comes with ABSOLUTELY NO WARRANTY, to the extent permitted by applicable law.*
+---

 ## 1. Overview
 DevGuard Community Edition is a high-performance, offline-first security engine designed to identify hardcoded secrets, unsafe code patterns, and infrastructure misconfigurations.
 By prioritizing local execution, DevGuard ensures that sensitive code fragments never leave your local environment.